-- Icing is very important in the initial post-operative period and should begin immediately after surgery. - Use icing machine continuously or ice packs (if machine not prescribed) for 30-45 minutes every 2 hours daily until your first post-operative visit remember to keep leg elevated to level of chest while icing.
-Care should be taken with icing to avoid frostbite to the skin. - You do not need to wake up in the middle of the night to change over the ice machine or icepacks unless you are uncomfortable
+- Icing is very important in the initial post-operative period and should begin immediately after surgery. - Use icing machine continuously or ice packs (if machine not prescribed) for 30-45 minutes every 2 hours daily until your first post-operative visit -Care should be taken with icing to avoid frostbite to the skin. - You do not need to wake up in the middle of the night to change over the ice machine or icepacks unless you are uncomfortable